2022 marks 102 years of the Warsaw Veterans Day parade

 This year’s parade theme is “102 years of pride, service and sacrifice.”
 It not only brought together local veterans and families, but it attracted one spectator, Bob White, to come from thousands of miles away.

-Following the parade was more festivities, like soccer dog entertainment, a BBQ fundraiser, and a tribute concert to the veterans of Duplin county.
+Following the parade were more festivities, like soccer dog entertainment, a BBQ fundraiser, and a tribute concert to the veterans of Duplin county.

 As for the spectators, some look up to those who have served, and that’s why they attended.